 In today's post I will demonstrate how to create a trace in SQL Server using SQL Profiler to audit object accesses, whether by a specific user, object or specific database.
 This is especially useful for identifying which users have access to a particular object or also finding out which users do not have access to an object and yet trying to access it, be it a table, view, stored procedure, etc. In many companies, this is used to audit access to critical tables with sensitive information such as employee data and salaries, etc.

 Well-known utility of most SQL Server DBA's, but not so much on the part of the developers, SQL Server Profiler has many other uses besides performing audits, mainly with the growth of systems using ORM's, such as Hibernate and Entity Framework, for encapsulation database queries.
 These tools are responsible for generating SQL queries and queries for the developer, who is only concerned with coding in his programming language (Java, C #, etc.) and does not need to write a line of SQL code.

 Usually these queries are not very performative and the developer often doesn't know how the query was assembled by ORM.
 When system performance issues start to occur, SQL Server Profiler is a powerful tool, enabling you to identify which exact command the system is running and allowing DBA to perform proper performance analysis, index analysis, and so on.

 How to open SQL Server Profiler through Management Studio

 How to configure Trace events and filters in SQL Server Profiler

-To adjust the trace capture filters, click on the “Column Filters” button and a window will open where you can perform the most diverse types of conditions for this session to be audited.
-I will list the most common:
+To adjust the trace capture filters, click on the “Column Filters” button and a window will open where it will be possible to perform the most diverse types of conditions for this session to be audited.
+I'll list the most common ones:

 - Databasename: Allows you to filter databases that may or may not be part of the trace.